 London or the UK

-A list of countries exempt from the 14-day quarantine are in this post.
 If you’re transiting airside you won’t need to self-isolate as you are only transiting via the UK.
-However, you are still expected to complete a passenger locator form.
+All arrivals will need to complete a passenger locator form.

 There are 2 types of transiting: